 I’m here to help you bring your Aum-game.

+You’re a devout yogi, meditator or person of great faith.
 Normally, you rise to any challenge and chew on problems until they’re solved.
 The kid’s science project you learned about last night?
 No problem.
 Environmental and social issues?
 You’re a tireless advocate making a difference in the world.

 - What do I do now?

-- Can I keep the house?
+- Who gets the house?

 - How will the kids react?

 - Do I have to go back to work?